 Auto-scaling Spark Clusters.
 Qubole’s Spark clusters automatically scale up and down based on volume.
 Given our usage pattern, this feature will help drive efficient EC2 utilization.

 Built-in Spark SQL Query UI.
 Out of the box, Qubole offers multiple ways to interact with Spark and Spark SQL: you can use the Analyze UI as well as the built-in interactive notebook.
 These are key for our users.
 The built-in UI gives users the ability to save queries and easy access to query results.
 Users can access results and logs from past query instances even if the cluster is down.
 Further, users can easily download the results locally.
 The integrated Zeppelin-based notebook is also great for various data science use cases.

 Tuning Per Query.
 Qubole runs Spark on Yarn with the ability to create new contexts (or use the same) per query.
 That has allowed us to tune job settings based on the query itself.
 This level of flexibility has proven to be beneficial.

 Security.
 Security is very important for the use cases at Pearson.
 We deal with a lot of sensitive data.
 Out of the box, Qubole provides multiple layers of encryption as well as user authentication and authorization.

 Monitoring and Auditing.
-Along with the built in Query UI and Notebook, Qubole also has various interfaces for monitoring and auditing.
-There’s a per query history and audit trail which can be searched, support for naming and tagging query instances, and useful metrics around usage and ability to break down per cluster, command, and user.
+Along with the built-in Query UI and Notebook, Qubole also has various interfaces for monitoring and auditing.
+There’s a per query history and an audit trail that can be searched, support for naming and tagging query instances, and useful metrics around usage and ability to break down per cluster, command, and user.